Nicolas Gaume: Mimesis Republic

 In 2007, Gaume, along with Sebastian Lombardo, co-founded the company Mimesis Republic.
 The main focus of their new company was to develop multi-player games.

-Mimesis Republic began with a series of projects dealing with software performance, in particular for the site Wormee Orange, and Mission Virtual Horse, created by the publisher Mindscape.
 Mimesis Republic's first original project, named Black Mamba, was the basis of an ambitious virtual world called Mamba Nation, whose development began in 2008.

 In July 2010, Mimesis Republic raised $7 million from various investors, including prestigious business executives such as Marc Simoncini, CEO and founder of the dating site Meetic, and Jean-Emile Rosenblum, founder and director of Pixmania and Francois Pinault, through his holding company Artemis SA.

-The social game Mamba Nation, published by Mimesis Republic in early 2012, attracted over 400,000 between the ages of 13-25 in France alone.
+The social game Mamba Nation, published by Mimesis Republic in early 2012, attracted over 400,000 users between the ages of 13 and 25 in France alone.
 Free accessibility via Facebook enables Mamba Nation users to create, develop, personalize and share avatars that they control, within the universe in which the game takes place.
 A chat function allows users talk to each other while they play.
 The game features a 3D interface and video, through partnership with Dailymotion.

-In 2011, many brands such as Puma and SFR integrated Mamba Nation as a part of their social communication tools.

-Mimesis Republic is now an internationally known brand name.
-The company is supported by funding from companies such as Kima Ventures, Artemis, Jaina Capital, and Dotcorp.
-Through these investors, Mimesis Republic raised over 4.5 million Euros between 2007 and 2009.

-Various
+After the release of Mamba Nation, Mimesis Republic faded out of the public eye.
+Gaume had since transitioned to businesses in the space industry, founding Space Cargo Unlimited in 2014 and working with Jason Andrews to found Orbite in 2019.

+Books

 In 1994, Gaume founded NGM Productions, under which he managed the publication of various children's books in China.
 NGM edited the series of Père Castor (Flammarion) as well as Incollables (Play Bac) from 1994 until 1999.
 In 1995 he also participated in the creation of one of the first French web agencies, Wcube, and in 2000, he participated in the company promotion and marketing of wine on the Internet, for the site winealley.com.